Rangaswamy Narasimhan

 Rangaswamy Narasimhan (April 17, 1926 – September 3, 2007) was an Indian computer and cognitive scientist, regarded by many as the father of computer science research in India.
 He led the team which developed the TIFRAC, the first Indian indigenous computer and was instrumental in the establishment of CMC Limited in 1975, a Government of India company, later bought by Tata Consultancy Services.
 He was a recipient of the fourth highest Indian civilian award of Padma Shri from the Government of India in 1977.

-Biography
+Early life and education

 Rangaswamy Narasimhan was born on 17 April 1926 in Chennai in the south Indian state of Tamil Nadu.
 He graduated with honours in Telecommunication Engineering from College of Engineering, Guindy, then part of University of Madras in 1947 and moved to US to obtain his master's degree (MS) in electrical engineering from the California Institute of Technology.
 He stayed in US to secure a doctoral degree (PhD) in mathematics from Indiana University.